vonovak/react-navigation-header-buttons/README.md

 1. `yarn add react-navigation-header-buttons`

-2. Wrap your root component in `HeaderButtonsProvider` and pass the `stackType` prop (`'native' | 'js'`), as seen in [example's App.tsx](https://github.com/vonovak/react-navigation-header-buttons/blob/master/example/src/App.tsx).
+2. Wrap your root component in a `HeaderButtons` Provider and pass the `stackType` prop (`'native' | 'js'`), as seen in [example's App.tsx](https://github.com/vonovak/react-navigation-header-buttons/blob/master/example/src/App.tsx).

+There are 3 providers to choose from - but don't worry about it now, you'll get an actionable warning if you don't do it right:

+- `HeaderButtonsProvider` - the default, which assumes you will use `overflowMenuPressHandlerDropdownMenu` on Android but not iOS (because that's the default behavior that the library ships with).
+- `HeaderButtonsProviderPlain` - use it if you're not planning to use `overflowMenuPressHandlerDropdownMenu`.
+It will shave a few kB off your bundle and Hermes won't have to parse the code that would not run in the end.
+- `HeaderButtonsProviderDropdownMenu` - use it if you're planning to use `overflowMenuPressHandlerDropdownMenu` on all platforms.

+Importing: `import { your_chosen_provider } from 'react-navigation-header-buttons/your_chosen_provider'`.

+> [!IMPORTANT]
-**IMPORTANT** `HeaderButtonsProvider` must be placed as a descendant of `NavigationContainer`, otherwise this library will not receive the correct theme from React Navigation.
+> The Provider must be placed as a descendant of `NavigationContainer`, otherwise this library will not receive the correct theme from React Navigation.

 ## Usage